-- Methods / data collection.
+Methods / data collection.
 Ask yourself: how will I carry out the research?
 Why is this the right data for my research question?
 Carefully describe the sample, measures and analytic plan.
-If it is a quantitative project, include Table shells, with titles, laying out the likely variables included.
-If it is a qualitative project, include a draft interview guide or other materials. - A Timeline for completing the research, including up to 3 months from when the dissertation is nearly complete until ideal defense date, given the need for including an external evaluator and other timelines required for the Final Oral Defense (FOE).
-Ask yourself: is this plan realistic?
-Is it overly (or underly) ambitious?
-Many dissertation proposals start out with a plan that is too ambitious and may get scaled back.
+For quantitative projects, include preliminary descriptives of the focal variables - IVs, DVs, CVs; plus potentially table shells with titles, laying out the likely variables included in models.
+For qualitative projects, include a draft interview guide and/or other materials.